Ranganivandan/ranganivandan/README.md

 <br/>

 - **Repo name**: this file must live in a repo named exactly `ranganivandan` (a repo matching your username) for GitHub to show it on your profile.
-- **Snake graph**: add `snake.yml` (provided alongside this file) to `.github/workflows/` in that repo, then push once — it regenerates the animated snake daily from your real contribution graph.
 - **Project pin cards**: swap `NetResolve` / `Searchify` in the Featured Projects section for your actual repo names if different.
 - **Activity feed**: the commented `START_SECTION:activity` block auto-fills if you enable the [`github-activity-readme`](https://github.com/jamesgeorge007/github-activity-readme) Action.
 - **Profile view counter**: powered by komarev.com, no setup needed — updates automatically.